OpenWIS/excel2wis/excel2wisxml_developer_manual.md

 An XML metadata file is generated for each row of _MD Field_ sheet.

-For each row :
+For each row:
-- _MD Fields_ columns are parsed one by one to get the values ;
+- _MD Fields_ columns are parsed one by one to get the values;
-- linked _Help_ rows are parsed to get :
+- linked _Help_ rows are parsed to get:
     - xpath (location of metadata element in xml tree)
     - attribute name, value and location (attribute name is set to _No_ if there is no attribute to add)
     - thesaurus name